 Gillespie Beach, 15 miles from Fox Glacier Twp where gold was discovered by a Gillespie, 1st settlement in 1860s.
-Closed down about 1846 but a Ghost Town in 1930s.
+A Ghost Town in 1930s.

 Alexander Gillespie, 27, farm labourer from Co Derry, Ireland on ship “Bombay that sailed from London, England on May 4, 1866 and arrived in Lyttelton, New Zealand on Aug 18th. (see Robert)